HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/Dev Guide.md

 The identifier of our pragma is the string "taffo".
 During the preprocessing phase of the code all the pragmas that start with "taffo" are passed to the overridden HandlePragma function of our TaffoPragmaHandler, which works in the following way.

 The current string of code is stored into Tok, while PP.Lex(Tok) is used to move to the next string of code.
-ParseTaffoValue is just a function which parses the pragma one string at a time, creates a TaffoPragmaInfo and adds it to a global array.
+ParseTaffoValue is just a function which parses the pragma one string at a time, creates a TaffoPragmaInfo and adds it to a global vector.
 TaffoPragmaInfo is just a container for the parsed pragma.
 We use the double quotes for the actual annotation(s) to make it parsed all together(what a trick!).

 They only purpose of allowing multiple annotations is actually to allow the use of macros inside a pragma: after a macro has been converted in the actual string, those double quotes are still present.
 Let's consider the example: